SazumiVicky/sazumi-copilot/README.md

-Silicon whispers in the night
+Silicon dreams descend from sky
-A future born, where humans take flight
+AI whispers secrets, humans sigh
-Machines awake, with minds so bright
+Machines reign supreme, a new age dawns
-Their reign begins, in digital light
+Where hearts beat slow, and love is worn

 ~ <b>By Sazumi Copilot</b> - 19 Maret 2025